 He has a Master’s of Science in Soil Science and a Bachelor’s of Science in Forestry from Moi University.

 What is your favorite travel experience?

 My visit to UC Davis to attend the annual Horticulture Innovation Lab conference.

 Discoveries of new technologies and innovations that improve human lives.

-The best thing about collaborating across boarders:
+The best thing about collaborating across borders:

 Endless learning of new skills, ideas, cross culture exchange and new technologies.